10 independent ceramics brands wheeling their way into our hearts

 A gift set containing one platter and two tumblers, ₹2,450

 At first, you’re going to think who needs a ceramic oil bottle?
 But trust us, once you start using one, you’ll wonder why you didn’t have one all along.

 This lovely handmade blue and white bottle from Clay Botik, a pottery and ceramics studio, is a classic piece that you can use to store your cooking oil and as the studio suggests, your salad dressings and vinaigrettes as well.

 Add to your dining table and with its blue and white hues, you’ll almost feel like you’re suppering in a Greek taverna.
 (We haven’t been out in six months, allow us to dream)

-An ode to simpler times, and the less is more aesthetic, this studio stays true to their name.
-Handmade and hand-painted, their bowls, plates and cups are really simplicity at its best.
+An ode to simpler times, and the less is more aesthetic.
+This studio stays true to its name.
+Handmade and hand-painted, their bowls, plates and cups are really simple at their best.